Two well-equipped walkers on the tyndall Range track. They are looking down on a large alpine lake. Edging the lake are tall, sheer cliffs.

 This initiative is funded from the Tasmanian Government's, Capital Investment Program (CIP).

-More information about the project can be found on the Cockle Creek Camping and Access Upgrade Project page.
+More information about the project can be found on the Cockle Creek Camping and Access Upgrade Project web page.

 More information